Hydro Power

 NSW Tumut 3 1,500MW Snowy Hydro

-Current as of May 2019.
+Current as of July 2024.

 Australia’s biggest hydropower plant

-First Hydropower Plant in Australia
+First hydropower plant in Australia

 Hydropower is a renewable energy generation method that’s been around for quite a while, dating back to as early as the 1800s in Australia.
-A small town in rural QLD called Thargomindah was the first to produce hydroelectric power for street lighting using water pressure from the Artesian Basin.
+A small town in rural Qld called Thargomindah was the first to produce hydroelectric power for street lighting using water pressure from the Artesian Basin.
 This was done by attaching generators to a water turbine driven by a bore water pressure.
 The hydropower plant lasted until 1951, at which time diesel generators were installed.
 Thargomindah was then connected to the grid in 1988.

 How reliable is hydropower?